-It is the vision of WICOLA to see that the water of White Iron, Farm and Garden lakes remain clean and pure forever.
+It is the vision of WICOLA to see that the water of White Iron, Farm Garden, and Birch lakes remain clean and pure forever.
 A beautiful place to live and visit.
 A safe place to swim, boat and fish.
 A lake system where the recreational users are courteous and responsible to each other and the residents of its shores.
 An area where everyone will work together for the common good of the community.

 Position Statement Board of Directors Approval, May 12, 2014, Membership August, 2014

 WICOLA's mission and vision require us to take a position on threats to water quality in our watershed.
 To date, WICOLA has taken no position on mining in Northeastern Minnesota.
 Since Twin Metals is proceeding with a plan for copper-nickel mining located in the Kawishiwi Watershed, WICOLA's involvement is necessary.

 The potential threats to water quality that will accompany this project are very like those described in the Supplemental Draft Environmental Impact Statement (SDEIS) for PolyMet's NorthMet project.
 PolyMet's SDEIS confirms that sulfide bearing rock and ore from copper-nickel mining and processing will, when exposed to air and water, release pollutants which necessitate treatments of that water for 200 to 500 years or more.

 Pollutants include toxic heavy metals and sulfates which are harmful to wild rice and promote absorption of mercury into fish.
 Additional contaminants include arsenic, manganese and lead.
 In its SDEIS PolyMet describes extensive precautions to prevent these pollutants from leaching into the ground water.
 These precautions will require financial assurances that extend this protection indefinitely.